A-creator-bin/A-lang/README.md

 # A-lang
-A-lang is an open-source programming language created for codes that control software whith the 'door',being high level,like python and js,yet it has control for the hardware with the door
+A-lang is an open-source programming language created for codes that control software whith the 'door',being low level,like c and c++,yet it has control for the hardware with the door

 example code: